 Life on La Palma remained peaceful post the pirate threat.
 The economy rebounded after each crisis due to its fertile lands, transitioning from sugarcane and vineyards to producing La Palma honey, tobacco, and silk.
 In 1830, cochineal cultivation was introduced but declined with the advent of synthetic dyes in 1880.
 Subsequently, banana cultivation was introduced.

-While the Civil War did not reach the Canary Islands, La Palma still felt the economic consequences of the conflict.
-During the post-war period, the Palmeros were forced to base their diet on bananas.
+Although the war did not reach the Canary Islands directly, La Palma, being isolated, suffered the economic consequences of the conflict.
+People were often forced to survive mainly on gofio and bananas.

 La Palma: Evolution and prosperity in the era of tourism and economic diversification

-Banana exports thus revitalized, leading to the construction of infrastructure like roads and channels to transport water from streams to cultivation areas.
-The most notable project from this period was the building of the summit road.
-This road still connects Santa Cruz de La Palma and Los Llanos de Aridane today through a tunnel that crosses the island’s mountains, thus reducing travel time.
+At the same time, people revitalized banana exports and built roads and irrigation canals to carry water from mountain streams to farmland.
+The most notable project of the time was the construction of the summit road in 1970, which still today connects Santa Cruz de La Palma and Los Llanos de Aridane through a tunnel that crosses the island’s mountain range, reducing travel time.